 What types of property will be considered?

 Generally, the Company is seeking office, industrial, retail, and multi-family properties valued over $2 million.
-For more specific information, check the “Acquisition Criteria” page or contact Evan Richardson.
+For more specific information, check the “Acquisition Criteria” page or contact Mark Reiling.

 What if I sold my property?

-If you have already sold your property and are planning to complete a 1031 exchange, you may contact Evan Richardson to discuss ways in which the Company may help facilitate your exchange.
+If you have already sold your property and are planning to complete a 1031 exchange, you may contact Mark Reiling to discuss ways in which the Company may help facilitate your exchange.

 What reports do shareholders receive?

-Shareholders receive quarterly updates from the company that include unaudited financials as well as an annual report with audited year-end financial statements.
+Shareholders receive a quarterly letter from the president with newsletter and updates from the company that include unaudited financials as well as an annual report with audited year-end financial statements.